Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Abstract

-One promising approach to improve sensitivity and dynamic range is the concept of laser threshold magnetometry (LTM) \cite{jeske_ltm, dumeige_ltm, nair_ltm, huck_ltm}.
+Laser threshold magnetometry (LTM) offers a promising alternative to overcome these disadvantages and combine high sensitivity with large dynamic range \cite{jeske_ltm, dumeige_ltm, nair_ltm, huck_ltm}.
 Here, the NV-diamond is placed as an intra-cavity element in the cavity of a laser, and the magnetic field information is read out via the cavity signal.
-The NV-diamond provides magnetic-field-dependent gain or loss, depending on the wavelength of the laser gain medium and the operating conditions of the laser system.
-A magnetic-field-dependent laser threshold and thus \SI{100}{\percent} optical contrast is predicted when choosing the operating point of this two-media system close to the threshold \cite{jeske_ltm, dumeige_ltm, nair_ltm, huck_ltm}.
-In addition, the signals are expected to be strong and coherent, which further boosts the sensitivity.
-Theoretical calculations for this concept predict sensitivities down to a few $\unit{fT/\sqrt{\hertz}}$ \cite{jeske_ltm}.
-Thus, this concept could close the sensitivity gap between NV magnetometers and established technologies such as SQUIDs and vapor cells, while maintaining the benefits of NV magnetometry, such as vector information, room-temperature operation, operability within background fields, high dynamic range and tiny sensing volumes.
+The NV-diamond provides magnetic-field-dependent gain or loss, depending on the wavelength of the laser gain medium.
+By operating the system close to the threshold, 100\,\% optical contrast between the spin states and strong, coherent signals and thus sensitivities in the few-$\SI{}{fT/\sqrt{\hertz}}$ regime are predicted \cite{jeske_ltm}.
+This could close the sensitivity gap to SQUIDs and vapor cells, while preserving the advantages of NV magnetometry, including room temperature operation, vector capability, large dynamic range and tiny sensing volumes.